elotroalex/chiens/_texts/translation.md

 - don't I suffer my irreparable visions?
 - and I don't need a harpoon.
 And I don't need a sledge axe.
 - No forgiveness.
-- {: .pr} My heart went back to the ancient flint, the old tinder deposited by Africa in my heart.
+- {: .pr} My heart went back to the ancient flint, the old tinder deposited by Africa inside my heart.
 - I hate you.
 I hate you.
 - And my hate will not die.
 - As long as the obese sun straddles the old nag of the Earth ...